Subscribe to updates

 Cabinet - Thursday, 22nd January, 2026 2.00 pm

-January 22, 2026 at 2:00 pm View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+January 22, 2026 at 2:00 pm Cabinet View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

-Cabinet Working Group for Museums - Revised Terms of Reference
+Cabinet Working Group for Culture

 Fairness, Equality and Inclusion Workforce Framework